SandhyaPalle/ai-architect-blueprint/README.md

 * Setting up your development environment.
 * Tutorials for building your first agent with Copilot Studio.
 * Code examples for multi-agent orchestration using the Microsoft Agent Framework.
-* Deployment best practices using Azure AI Foundry.
+* Deployment best practices using Azu